oldd/state/README.md

 * Data-first development
   * Understanding applications as Data + User Interactions
   * Developing from the "inside" out: planning the data & logic of your app without a user interface
-  * Explain what a schema is and why it's useful (PS. it's like tests, but for data!)
-  * Use the JSON schema specification to document your program's data
-  * Use a schema validation library to grantee the integrity of your project's data
 * Debugging:
   * Bugs are when you don't understand what your code is doing, not when your code doesn't understand what you want it to do!
 The computer is always right :)
   * Stepping through your programs with the Browser and Node.js debuggers